What is Group Therapy?

 Group analysis, for example, might encourage a more free-form style of dialogue, where each member participates as he or she sees fit.
 Other groups will perhaps have a specific plan for each session that might include having group members practice new skills with other members of the group in the session.

-Analytic groups focus on your interpersonal relationships and social interactions and encourage a free-flowing conversation where group members reflect on their life experiences and issues.
-The groups will look at the ways in which personal histories have been shaped by conscious and unconscious experiences and how unhelpful or difficult issues affecting present-day life can be tackled by new ways of thinking about oneself.
-Analytic groups at UK Counselling Network are ongoing throughout the year and operate on an open basis so that new members may join at any time and can remain in the group as long as they wish to continue.
+Analytic groups – longer term therapies, which focus on your interpersonal relationships and social interactions and encourage a free-flowing conversation where group members reflect on their life experiences and issues.
+The groups will look at the ways in which personal histories have been shaped by conscious and unconscious experiences.